LinuxForHealth/hl7v2-fhir-converter/README.md

-## Features and Concepts of Hl7 -> FHIR conversion
+## Features and Concepts of Hl7 to FHIR conversion
 HL7v2-FHIR converter converts a given HL7 message to FHIR bundle resource using the message templates.
 These templates are [yaml](https://yaml.org/) files.
 Each message template defines what all FHIR resources needs to be generated from a particular message. <br>

 ### Structure of a message template